essay, /eˈsā/ n.

 “We are paid by the performance, not by the hour.
 When we agree to play for a client, we dress for performance, load our vehicle with our equipment, drive to the venue, unpack, set up our equipment, tune and warm up and be ready to play at performance time.
 Every performance requires this same procedure and commitment of time whether we are to play for 15 minutes or two hours.
 In fact, once we are set up the amount of time we perform is (within reasonable limits) irrelevant to us.
 We’ve already gone to all the effort required to get us there and ready to play, so 15 minutes or two hours is all fine with us.”

 Some of you may remember Mark Knopfler’s brilliant satirical song, “Money for Nothing”, narrated by a couple of guys that install appliances watching MTV: “That ain’t working’, that’s the way you do it, Get your money for nothing and your chicks for free.”
-All the musicians I know loved that song.
+All the musicians I know loved that song because it encapsulated the often clueless attitude of those we play for.
 I stopped telling friends and family what I got paid for a gig because their next question was always, “And how long do you play for?”
 Then they’d work out the hourly rate and think I was getting rich.

 6. Your fellow artists are not your competitors.
 They are your collaborators, your support group, your brethren, your tribe.
 Every artist is unique and no one else can write your songs or sing with your voice.